Jaw Dropping ... breathtaking Kenya

 As a travel professional with fairly extensive experience of East and South African luxury lodges, I wondered if I would find this relatively new luxury ‘camp’ to live up to its marketing website and promise.
 Kenya has traded for many years as the home of safari with authentic camps delivering a traditional classic experience – with little reason to change or enhance the format.

 What a discovery!
-Angama Mara delivers exquisite detail, glorious comfort, impeccable service … all set in the most jaw dropping setting on an elevated position overlooking the floor of the Great Rift Valley and the spellbinding Maasai Mara.
+Angama Mara delivers exquisite detail, glorious comfort, impeccable service … all set in the most jaw-dropping setting on an elevated position overlooking the floor of the Great Rift Valley and the spellbinding Maasai Mara.
+This heavenly spot does involve a steep, bumpy 10-minute descent and ascent to/from the game drives which added a sense of excitement and anticipation to each drive – both for the game drive ahead or returning to the luxury of our safari home.
+With no sense of boundaries to the Mara, you feel you’re in it … and above it!

 Sadly, as an old events pro, I rarely get ‘super’ excited on arrival or endure great sadness in leaving.
 But this place knocked me for six.
 Angama Mara has reminded me why I first entered into the events industry – to discover the finest travel experiences and looking for the ‘wow’ factor.
 Why so special?
 Kenyan warmth in abundance from housekeeping to front of office, stunningly designed luxury tents/suites combining classic and contemporary touches effortlessly.
 The most amazing views from the enormous terrace make it hard to leave the tent.